SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Operator precedence in programming mirrors the math concept of order of operations.
 Operator precedence / order of operations is in which order to apply operations.
 In most programming languages, math operations have the same operator precedence as they would in math itself.
+Parentheses can modify the order of operations just as in math.
 The power operator has unclear order of operations for historical reasons (in other programming languages), so JS throws an error if you use it without parentheses where it would make a difference
 In liquid, the order of operatons is right to left, parentheses are forbidden.